 We are committed to ensuring that your information is secure.
 We endeavour to ensure that your data is stored securely and to prevent unauthorised access.
 We have security measures in place to protect your information which we monitor regularly.

 Unfortunately, despite our best measures and efforts, because of the nature of the Internet, we cannot guarantee that your information will always remain at all times 100% secure.
 The continuing efforts of hackers to defeat even the newest of security systems means that we can never make this promise.

 WHERE WE STORE YOUR PERSONAL DATA

-Data you provide to us is stored on secure servers in the U.K, which are provided and managed by external suppliers appointed by us.
+Data you provide to us is stored on secure cloud servers in Europe, which are provided and managed by external suppliers appointed by us.
 The server suppliers are subject to strict contractual requirements on data security and also to abide to the Data Protection Act 2018.
 We also have internal policies and controls in place to minimise the risk of your personal data being lost, misused, accidentally destroyed or disclosed.